-Videos and lessons to help Grade 8 students learn the formulas for the volumes of cones, cylinders, and
+Videos, solutions, examples, and lessons to help Grade 8 students learn the formulas for the volumes of cones, cylinders, and

 spheres and use them to solve real-world and mathematical problems.

 Suggested Learning Targets

 - I can identify and define vocabulary: cone, cylinder, sphere, radius, diameter,

 - I can recognize formulas for volume of cones, cylinders, and spheres.

 - I can compare the volume of cones, cylinders, and spheres

 - I can determine and apply appropriate volume formulas in order to solve